Home > History of Hair Loss

-History of Hair Loss
+Hair Loss Advice

 Although hair loss is regarded as a modern day problem nothing could be further from the truth.
 The ancient Egyptians were searching for a cure over four thousand years ago.

 The bible also has a few mentions of hair loss within its pages.

-Hair loss, it’s problems and the search for a cure is not anything new.
+Hair loss. it’s problems and the search for a cure is not anything new.
 For thousands of years, men and women of all countries and races have shared the tragedy of premature hair loss and the hope of discovering a cure.

 There is indeed a vast fortune just waiting to be collected for anyone finding the elusive cure.